wolfen351/windows-service-gui/README.md

 Simply make a few changes to the typical code in the "Program.cs" for your application:

 	using System.ServiceProcess;
 	using ServiceProcess.Helpers; //HERE

 	namespace DemoService
 	{
 	    static class Program
 	    {
 		static void Main()
 		{
 		    ServiceBase[] ServicesToRun;

 		    ServicesToRun = new ServiceBase[]
 				{
 					new Service1()
 				};

 		    //ServiceBase.Run(ServicesToRun);
 		    ServicesToRun.LoadServices(); //AND HERE
 		}
 	    }
 	}

 That's it!

 # Future Enhancements

-    NuGet package for easy inclusion in your project (Available now as ServiceProcess.Helpers) Less ugly UI
+* NuGet package for easy inclusion in your project (Available now as ServiceProcess.Helpers)
-    More closely simulating the Windows Services environment and allowing calls like "RequestAdditionalTime" and enforcing timeouts.
+* Less ugly UI
-    .NET Framework 3.5 Support
+* More closely simulating the Windows Services environment and allowing calls like "RequestAdditionalTime" and enforcing timeouts.
-    Autostart preferences remembered across debugging sessions
+* .NET Framework 3.5 Support

 # Improve the code